A visa is required. We can assist in processing this document.

 - A debit/credit card or Paypal account for payment.

-The Tourist e-Visa costs 50 USD.
-Additionally, there is a service fee of 20 USD for standard processing.
-For rush processing and super rush processing the service fee is 50 USD and 80 USD, respectively.
+The Tourist e-Visa costs USD 50.00.
+Additionally, there is a service fee of USD 25.00 for standard processing.
+For rush processing and super rush processing the service fee is USD 55.00 and USD 85.00, respectively.

 It depends on the processing time you choose.
 We offer three options:

-The Myanmar tourist e-Visa is valid for 90 days after issue.
-This means you must enter Myanmar within 90 days.
-It is a single entry visa and allows for a maximum stay of 28 days.
+The Myanmar tourist e-Visa is valid for 90 days after today.
+This means you must enter Myanmar within 90 days after today.
+It is a single entry visa and allows for a maximum stay of 28 days Total.

 Applicant’s passport should have at least 6-months validity from the time of entry into Myanmar and at least one blank page.

-Your e-Visa will only be valid for 90 days after it has been issued.
+Your e-Visa will only be valid for 90 days after today.
 If you already know your arrival date in Myanmar, you can start applying immediately with iVisa.
 We will initiate your application at the right time so your e-Visa is valid during your whole stay in Myanmar.

-Your e-Visa will only be valid for 90 days after it has been issued.
+Your e-Visa will only be valid for 90 days after today.
 If you already know your arrival date in Myanmar, you can apply with iVisa at any time.
 We will review your application for accuracy and process your application at the right time so that your e-Visa is valid during your entire stay in Myanmar.

 As a national from Brunei, Cambodia, Indonesia, Laos, Philippines, Thailand and Viet Nam, you DO NOT require a visa for tourist visits of UP TO 14 days if entering and departing from Yangon, Mandalay, or Naypyidaw International Airports.If you would like to stay in Myanmar over 14 days, or wish to enter or exit from ANY of the land border checkpoints, then please apply for the appropriate eVisa.